ziyao233/limine/PROTOCOL.md

 given by bootloader tags, and as such the `/chosen` node properties should be ignored.

 Note: If the DTB contained `memory@...` nodes, they will get removed.
-Kernels may not rely on these nodes and should use the Memory Map feature instead.
+Executables may not rely on these nodes and should use the Memory Map feature instead.